-MOD plan to demolish the Officers’ Mess, erase heritage and enable a housing estate.
+MOD to demolish the Officers’ Mess, erase heritage and build a housing estate.
 Is that really the right thing to do ever, now and in isolation of the possible development of the main site?

 MOD recently (November 2022) held a consultation day to ask selected people in Edith Weston how they thought the Officers Mess complex could be developed for housing.
 This was predicated by MOD DIO’s Vision: